The Split Up: Production

-The cast is led by Ritu Arya and Sanjeev Bhaskar and includes Aysha Kala, Arian Nik, Danny Ashok, Dimitri Leonidas, Mawaan Rizwan, Sindhu Vee, Shalini Peiris, and Tom Forbes, as well as guest appearances from Lenny Henry, Jameela Jamil and Jane Horrocks.
+The cast is led by Ritu Arya and Sanjeev Bhaskar and includes Aysha Kala, Arian Nik, Danny Ashok, Dimitri Leonidas, Mawaan Rizwan, Sindhu Vee, Shalini Peiris, and Tom Forbes, as well as guest appearances from Lenny Henry, Jameela Jamil, Victoria Ekanoye and Jane Horrocks.

 Filming took place in Manchester in October 2025.

+Release

+The series started airing from 20 September 2026, and continued on Sunday and Monday nights on BBC One, with the finale scheduled for Monday, 5 October.